Personfu/CYBERWORLDSOURCECODE/README.md

 >     - Fixed the ```Snowy Pine Tree``` igloo furniture using the decoration category rather than Landscaping.
 >     - Fixed the original bug where the first trampoline on the Platforming wall in the Mt.
 Blizzard would give the wrong bounce direction.
 >     - Fixed the original bug that would spam errors about static infs.
+>     - Fixed an original bug with the YikesFace Emoji, it was missing a Reward sprite.
+>     - Fixed an original bug with Offline Mode where it won't load your Igloo furniture inventory on data import.

 > [!IMPORTANT]
 > ## System Requirements